Over the past 12 months, we have screated multiple articles to inform our clients on the changes to the Queensland Smoke Alarm Legislation.

 At least once every 12 months, tenants must test and clean each smoke alarm during a tenancy in a domestic dwelling.

-How to test and clean a smoke alarm:
+How to test and clean an alarm:

 - Press the ‘test’ button on the smoke alarm.